 In this example, Hospital A has 30 MSPB episodes ranging from \$1,000 to \$33,000 in standardized episode spending.

-After applying Steps 1 through 4 of the calculations, each episode will have an observed standardized episode spending and a Winsorized expected episode spending as predicted through risk adjustment.
+After applying steps one through four of the calculations, each episode will have an observed standardized episode spending and a Winsorized expected episode spending as predicted through risk adjustment.
 We see that the hospital has one episode with the residual higher than the 99th percentile.
 The residual is calculated as a difference between the standardized episode spending and the Winsorized expected episode spending.

 This episode is considered an outlier and excluded.
-The MSPB amount and the MSPB measure will then be calculated for Hospital A based on the remaining 29 episodes.
-A similar example calculation using sample data is available on the MSPB QualityNet webpage.
-The link is included on this slide.
+The MSPB Amount and the MSPB Measure will then be calculated based on the remaining 29 episodes for Hospital A.

-The MSPB amount for Hospital A is then calculated as the ratio of the average standardized episode spending across Hospital A's 29 episodes and the average expected episode spending across these same episodes.
+The MSPB Amount for Hospital A is then calculated as the ratio of the average standardized episode spending across Hospital A's 29 episodes and the average expected episode spending across these same episodes.
 The ratio is multiplied by the average episode spending across all hospitals.
-So, for Hospital A the MSPB amount is \$8,462.
+So, for Hospital A the MSPB Amount is \$8,462.

-Next, the MSPB measure for Hospital A is calculated as the ratio of the MSPB Amount, which we calculated in the previous slide, divided by the national episode weighted median MSPB amount.
-So, let's pretend that the national episode weighted median amount is \$9,100.
-As a result, our example hospital would then have an MSPB measure of 0.93.
-Since our example hospital here has 29 episodes, which exceeds the reporting case minimum of 25 episodes, its MSPB measure will be reported and used in the Hospital Value-Based Purchasing Program.
+Next, the MSPB Measure for Hospital A is calculated as the ratio of the MSPB Amount, which we calculated in the previous slide, divided by the national, episode-weighted median MSPB Amount.
+So, let's pretend that the national, episode-weighted median amount is \$9,100.
+As a result, our example hospital would then have an MSPB Measure of 0.93.
+Since our example hospital here has 29 episodes, which exceeds the reporting case minimum of 25 episodes, its MSPB Measure will be reported and used in the Hospital Value-Based Purchasing Program.

-I'll now hand the presentation over to Anoosha to discuss the Hospital-Specific Reports and supplementary data files.
+I'll now hand the presentation over to discuss the Hospital-Specific Reports and supplemental files.

-Anoosha Akhlaq: Thank you, Sam.
-My name is Anoosha Akhlaq.
-I am the Hospital VBP Project lead on the Healthcare Quality Analytics and Reports Contractor.
-Today, I am going to provide an overview of the Medicare Spending Per Beneficiary Hospital-Specific Report and supplemental data files.
+Angelia Drake:Thank you, Sam.
+My name is Angelia Drake, and I am the Hospital VBPProject Lead at the Healthcare Quality Analytics and Reports Contractor.Today, I am going to provide an overview of the Medicare Spending per Beneficiary Hospital-Specific Report and Supplemental Data Files.

 During the preview period, hospitals can review their MSPB Measure results in their HSR.
-The MSPB HSR includes six tables and is accompanied by three supplemental Hospital-Specific Data files.
+The MSPB HSR includes six tables and is accompanied by three supplemental hospital-specific data files.
 Tables include the MSPB Measure results of the individual hospital and of other hospitals in the state and nation.
-In addition to the MSPB measure, the HSR includes the major components used to calculate the MSPB measure (average spending per episode; average risk-adjusted spending, or MSPB Amount, number of eligible admissions, and national median MSPB Amount) for the hospital, state, and the nation.
-The three supplemental hospital-specific data files contain information on the admissions that were considered for the individual hospital's MSPB Measure and data on the Medicare payments, to the individual hospitals, and other providers, that were included in the measure.
+In addition to the MSPB Measure, the HSR includes the major components used to calculate the MSPB Measure (average spending per episode; average risk-adjusted spending, or MSPB Amount; number of eligible admissions; and national median MSPB Amount) for the hospital, state, and the nation.

+The three supplemental hospital-specific data files contain information on the admissions that were considered for the individual hospital's MSPB Measure and data on the Medicare payments to individual hospitals and other providers that were included in the measure.
 A separate PDF Hospital User Guide, or HUG, will accompany the HSR that includes additional information about the data in the HSR and supplemental files.

-Table 1 displays your hospital's MSPB measure.
-The MSPB measure is calculated as the ratio of the payment-standardized, risk-adjusted MSPB Amount for the hospital divided by the episode-weighted median MSPB Amount across all hospitals.
-An MSPB Measure of greater than 1 indicates that the hospital's MSPB Amount is more expensive than the U.S. national median MSPB Amount.
-An MSPB Measure of less than 1 indicates that the hospital's MSPB Amount is less expensive than the national median MSPB amount.
+Table 1 displays your hospital's MSPB Measure.
+The MSPB Measure is calculated as the ratio of the payment-standardized, risk-adjusted MSPB Amount for the hospital divided by the episode-weighted median MSPB Amount across all hospitals.
+A MSPB Measure of greater than 1 indicates that the hospital's MSPB Amount is more expensive than the US National Median MSPB Amount.
+A MSPB Measure of less than 1 indicates that the hospital's MSPB Amount is less expensive than the national median MSPB Amount.